 EMU uses the Canvas Learning Management System.
-Syllabus, course assignment descriptions, PowerPoint presentations, handouts, grades, etc., are available via Canvas.
+Course specific information such as the syllabus, course assignment descriptions, PowerPoint presentations, handouts, grades, etc., are available via course Canvas pages (sometimes referred to as shells).
 For access information and system requirements, visit https://canvas.emich.edu.
 You can log in to Canvas using your EMU NetID Credentials.

-Please contact Canvas Support or tech support immediately if experiencing difficulty accessing the course or submitting an assignment.
-Canvas operates their help desk 24/7 so you should be able to seek professional help with any technical difficulties.
+Please contact Canvas Support or tech support immediately if experiencing difficulty accessing the course, any part of a course shell, or submitting an assignment.
+Canvas operates their help desk 24/7 so you should be able to receive professional help any time of day.
 The Canvas helpdesk can be reached by phone, email, or live chat by clicking the help link (the question mark in a circle icon).

-Please contact the course instructor if technical difficulties will cause a missed scheduled chat session, an e-mail due date, or an assignment due date.
+Please contact the course instructor if technical difficulties will cause a missed meeting or an assignment/discussion/quiz/exam due date.